bsmith89/blog/content/Education/python-lesson-balance.md

 the material.
 A room full of scientists who were there specifically to learn Python, however, could probably tolerate even more front-loading of syntax and control-flow.
-A framework to help instructors customize the lesson for their audience might be useful.
+A framework to help instructors customize the materials for their audience would be useful.

 The main purpose of this post is to nominate a slightly different approach which introduces an advanced example early in the lesson without the